fleschutz/CWTS/README.md

 ⚠️ Highest Warning Level
 -------------------------
 No, compilers don't enable the highest warning level by default.
-All have a default warning level of 'normal', far from highest.
+All have a default warning level of 'normal', far from highest level.
 And each one supports different options to be more pedantic:

 | Compiler        | Options                           | Comment                                           |
 |-----------------|-----------------------------------|---------------------------------------------------|